 The Dorgan-Sublett Trail is one of the newest trails in Big Bend National Park, being turned into an official trail in 2008.

-They had to turn this area into an official trail since the ruins of the old ranch could be seen by passersby on Ross Maxwell Scenic Drive.
-People would see the ruins, stop their cars and make their own paths up to explore the site.
-All of this unmanaged foot traffic created a bunch of random trails through the brush to the extent that, in some areas, was even leading to erosion.
+The National Parks Service had to turn this area into an official trail since the ruins of the old ranch could be seen by passersby on Ross Maxwell Scenic Drive.
+People would see the ruins, stop their cars and make their own paths through the brush up to explore the site.
+All of this unmanaged foot traffic created a number of “social trails” through the brush to the extent that, in some areas, it eventually lead to erosion of the hillsides and other environmental and cultural damage near the ruins.
+(See the NPS Environmental Assessment/Assessment of Effect)

 To get to the trailhead for Dorgan-Sublett Trail (29.154145, -103.579765), take a left out of Park Headquarters at Panther Junction drive about 13 miles to the turn off on the left for Castolon and Santa Elena Canyon.
 From there you’ll drive approximately 28 miles to to the pull off for the trail on the right.
 On your way there you’ll pass Castolon Store and Cottonwood Campground.
 You’ll also see a road sign pointing to the trailhead, so it’s hard to miss.